Home | Browse Topics | Health & disability | Mental health | The process for making a compulsory treatment order

 Mental Health (Compulsory Assessment and Treatment) Act 1992, s 18

 If you are in hospital, the hearing will probably be held there.
-If you are not in hospital (because you are being treated in the community) the hearing will probably be held at the hospital nearest to where you live.
-Sometimes it is held at the patient’s home.
+If you are not in hospital (because you are being treated in the community), the hearing will probably be held at the hospital nearest to where you live.
+The hearing can also happen at your place in some cases.

 Do I have a right to go to the hearing?